 There are several ways to configure the IP address of an MiiNePort E1 Series module.
 One way is with DHCP Client.
 When you set up the module to use DHCP Client for IP address configuration, it will automatically send a DHCP request over the network to find the DHCP server.
 The DHCP server will then send an available IP address to the module with an expiration time.
-The module will use this IP address until the expiration time has been reached.
-When the expiration time has been reached, the process will repeat, and module will send another DHCP request to the DHCP server.
+The module will use this IP address until the expiration time has been reached, the process will repeat, and module will send another DHCP request to the DHCP server.
 Therefore, a module may end up using more than one IP address while it is connected to the network.